 Justice Suraj Govindaraj at the Dharwad bench of the HC in his order said he issued directions on when accused persons, under trials and convicts, can be handcuffed.

 Advertisement“It is only under extreme circumstances that handcuffing of an accused can be resorted to.
 When such handcuffing is made, the arresting Officer is required to record the reasons for handcuffing, which would have to sustain the scrutiny of the Court”, it said.

+The HC also said that police have to seek permission of the trial court to handcuff the under trials who are produced before the trial courts.
 “If no such permission is applied for and under trial prisoners were to be handcuffed, the concerned police officer would be taking a risk of such handcuffing being declared illegal and action being taken against them,” it said.

 Man accused of sexually assaulting minor girl in Thane acquitted after victim turns hostile

 Some Congress leaders 'running towards' BJP as they fear ED and Modi, says party chief Kharge